GEICO vs. Mercury: Which one is the cheapest?

 GEICO vs. Mercury: Rates by age group

-For teens - one of the most expensive age groups to insure - GEICO offers the lowest rates at $5,049 per year.
-Mercury is more expensive, with an average cost of $7,475 for a teen driver.
+For teens—one of the most expensive age groups to insure–GEICO has the lowest rates at $5,049 per year.
+Mercury costs more, averaging $7,475 for a teen driver.

-For example, adults pay an average of $5,049 with GEICO, while Mercury charges an average of $7,475 for an adult.
+For example, adults pay an average of $1,776 at GEICO, while at Mercury the average rate for an adult is $2,369.

 Age group | GEICO | Mercury |